inayrus/FinalAppProject/PROCESS.md

 * Linking the API to the SelectActivity so a photo can be converted to digital text.
 * Adding a tag to a note in NoteActivity.
 * Sorting on a tag in MainActivity.

+#### Day 5
+I've been working on getting the API to work.
+The biggest problems were figuring out why the ConvertRequest class could be built but not be put on the phone, and finding an acceptable image format for the API.
+Choosing an image from the gallery returns an URI, but the API only accepts URL's and binary image data.
+I eventually managed to turn the URI into a filepath, which could potentially be a compatible format.
+However, I haven't been able to test this yet, because I'll have to request a new subscription key first.